Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Animals receiving GCS for a long time, regardless of the dose, require monitoring of general and biochemical blood tests, general urinalysis and urine culture (to exclude asymptomatic bacteriuria) every 6 months.

-If the disease does not respond to treatment, make sure the diagnosis is correct (make sure that dermatophytosis, demodicosis and bacterial pyoderma are excluded).
+If the disease does not respond to treatment, make sure that the diagnosis is correct (make sure that dermatophytosis, demodicosis and bacterial pyoderma are excluded).

 There are two pulse therapy protocols:

-1. 11 mg/kg of methylprednisolone sodium succinate (per 250 ml of 5% glucose) i.v.
-1 p./d.
+1. 11 mg/kg methylprednisolone sodium succinate (per 250 ml of 5% glucose) IV 1 time per day.
 3-5 days;

-2. 11 mg/kg prednisone po bid 3 days.
+2. 11 mg/kg prednisone orally once a day.
+3 days.

 Discoid lupus erythematosus (DLE)

-DLE should be differentiated from mucocutaneous pyoderma, pemphigus, skin reaction to drugs, erythema multiforme, cutaneous lymphoma, Vogt-Koyanagi-Harada syndrome (neurodermatouveitis), systemic scleroderma, solar dermatitis, and fungal infections.
+DLE should be differentiated from mucocutaneous pyoderma, pemphigus, skin reaction to drugs, erythema multiforme, cutaneous lymphoma, Vogt-Koyanagi-Harada syndrome (neurodermatouveitis), systemic scleroderma, solar dermatitis and fungal infections.

 Diagnostics